muratk5n/thirdwave/en/README.md

 ---

-Because recharge is slow, they need to apply too much power, to recharge faster.
+Because charging is slow, they need to apply too much power, to recharge faster.
 That will overburden the grid, also degrade the battery.
 Finally ka-boom!